rm511130/Physna_Training/README.md

 - Physna was founded on the principle that computers should be taught to accurately “think” in 3D – sorting and analyzing geometric objects like written code.
 - We are building a future where people have the tools they need to design and analyze the parts and products that shape our world, to create and drive innovation in product design, 3D printing, augmented and virtual reality, gaming, healthcare, and beyond.
 - Physna Enterprise is a cloud-based solution that employs patented 3D geometry based algorithms and AI/ML neural networks to search, match and compare 3D models.
-- However, Physna is not a CAD, PDM or PLM tool.
+- Physna is not a CAD, PDM or PLM tool.
 It works alongside these tools.
-- Physna does, however, expose its functionality as consumable APIs that can be used to integrate Physna's functionality into existing IT Applications to enhance your company's business processes.
+- Physna is an API-driven PaaS (Platform as a Service).
+It exposes its functionality as consumable APIs that can be used to integrate Physna's functionality into existing Applications to enhance your company's business processes.

 ## 2. How do I access a Physna environment?<a name="how-do-i-access"></a>
 - Your main point of contact, typically an Account Executive or a Customer Success Team Member will provide you a URL to access your firewalled, dedicated, and encrypted Physna Environment.
 The URL will probably follow the structure __https://my-company.physna.com__ where "__my-company__" is the name you agreed to use during initial implementation discussions with Physna's Customer Success team.